-A new array type, the γ{11n} arrays are introduced in this paper, in which the sequence of the current (C) and potential (P) electrodes is CPCP and the distance between the last two electrodes is n times the distance between the first two ones and that of the second and third one.
-These arrays are called quasi null arrays because they are - according to their array and behaviour - between the traditional and null arrays.
-It is shown by numerical modelling that in detection of small-effect inhomogeneities these configurations may be more effective than the traditional ones including the optimised Stummer configuration.
-Certain γ{11n} configurations - especially the γ{112} , γ{113} and γ{114} - produced better results both in horizontal and vertical resolution investigations.
-On the basis of the numerical studies, the γ{11n} configurations seem to be very promising in problems where the anomalies are similar to the numerically investigated ones, that is they can detect and characterise, for example, tunnels, caves, cables, tubes, abandoned riverbeds or discontinuity in a clay layer with greater <text> efficacy than those of the traditional configurations. γ{11n} measurements need less data than traditional configurations therefore also the time demand of electrical resistivity tomography (ERT) measurements can be shortened by their use.
+A new array type, i.e., the γ{11n} arrays, is introduced in this paper, in which the sequence of the current (C) and potential (P) electrodes is CPCP, and the distance between the last two electrodes is n times the distance between the first two ones and that of the second one and the third one.
+These arrays are called quasinull arrays because they are-according to their array and behaviour-between the traditional and null arrays.
+It is shown by numerical modelling that, in detecting small-effect inhomogeneity, these configurations may be more effective than the traditional ones, including the optimized Stummer configuration.
+Certain γ{11n} configurations-especially the γ{112} , γ{113} , and γ{114} -produced better results both in horizontal and vertical resolution investigations.
+Based on the numerical studies, the γ{11n} configurations seem to be very promising in problems where the anomalies are similar to the numerically investigated ones, i.e., they can detect and characterize, e.g., tunnels, caves, cables, tubes, abandoned riverbeds, or discontinuity, in a clay layer with greater efficacy than those of the traditional configurations. γ{11n} measurements need less data than traditional configurations; therefore, the time demand of electrical resistivity tomography measurements can be shortened by their use.

-Keywords: geoelectric configuration, γ{11n} configurations, depth of detectability, ERT, quasi null arrays
+Key words: Geoelectric configuration, γ{11n} configurations, Depth of detectability, ERT, Quasinull arrays.

-54 INTRODUCTION
+INTRODUCTION

 Geoelectric methods form a traditional group of geophysical techniques (Van Nostrand and Cook 1966; Alpin et al. 1966; Zhdanov and Keller 1993).
-In the early times their use was restricted to mineral exploration.
-Today they are frequently used in numerous field problems (Butler 2005), related to electrical resistivity distribution of the subsurface: hydrogeology (Kirsch 2006), environmental studies (Ward 1990; Knödel et al. 2005), engineering (Ward 1990, Szalai et al., 2009a), safety purposes (Metwaly et al. 2008) and archaeological problems (Clark 1990), etc.
+In the early times, their use was restricted to mineral exploration.
+Today they are frequently used in numerous field problems (Butler 2005), which are related to electrical resistivity distribution of the subsurface: hydrogeology (Kirsch 2006), environmental studies (Ward 1990; Knödel, Krummel, and Lange 2005), engineering (Ward 1990, Szalai et al., 2009a), safety purposes (Metwaly et al. 2008), archaeological problems (Clark 1990), etc,

-The number of published geoelectric arrays used for geoelectric measurements is more than one hundred (Szalai and Szarka 2008a).
+The number of published geoelectric arrays used for geoelec-tric measurements is more than 100 (Szalai and Szarka 2008a).
 It is widely known (mainly from Ward 1990) that each array has some specific advantages and disadvantages.
 In studying these qualities, the arrays were compared from many different aspects.
-One of the key parameters, the depth of the investigation value was calculated by Szalai et al. (2009b) following the slightly different definitions given by Edwards (1977) and Roy and Apparao (1971) for all arrays.
-Parameter sensitivity maps, which are crucial in understanding the different arrays, were presented by Szalai and Szarka (2008b,c) for all arrays that ever existed.
-Ward (1990) evaluated the geoelectric arrays from 14 various aspects.
-Although the aforementioned investigations aimed at providing a theoretical basis for traditional profiling and sounding techniques, they are also important for electrical resistivity tomography (ERT) measurements because the individual arrays serve as a basis for the ERT measurements.
+One of the key parameters, i.e., the depth of the investigation, value was calculated by Szalai et al. (2009b) following the slight-ly different definitions given by Edwards (1977) and Roy and Apparao (1971) for all arrays.
+Parameter sensitivity maps, which are crucial in understanding the different arrays, were presented by Szalai and Szarka (2008b,2008c) for all arrays that ever existed.
+Ward (1990) evalu-ated the geoelectric arrays from 14 various aspects.
+Although the aforementioned investigations aimed at providing a theoretical basis for traditional profiling and sounding techniques, they are also important for electrical resistivity tomography (ERT) meas-urements because the individual arrays serve as a basis for the ERT measurements.